Ziyang412/fromage/README.md

 ## Evaluation

+### Preparing Evaluation Datasets
+We evaluate our model on [Visual Dialog](https://visualdialog.org/) and [MMDialog](https://github.com/victorsungo/MMDialog) dataset.

+For the VisDial dataset, please download the validation annotation from [here](https://www.dropbox.com/s/ibs3a0zhw74zisc/visdial_1.0_val.zip?dl=0) and the raw image from [here](https://www.dropbox.com/s/twmtutniktom7tu/VisualDialog_val2018.zip?dl=0) and Extract everything to the `VisualDialog` folder.

+For the MMDialog dataset, please follow the download instructions [here](https://github.com/victorsungo/MMDialog).

-We provide an evaluation script to reproduce our results on contextual image retrieval on Visual Storytelling (results of Table 1 of our paper).
+We provide an evaluation script to reproduce our results on contextual image retrieval in Visual Storytelling (results of Table 1 of our paper).
 The script can be run from `evals/eval_vist_retrieval.py`.
-There is also a iPython notebook version (`VIST_Contextual_Image_Retrieval.ipynb`) in the same directory.
+There is also an iPython notebook version (`VIST_Contextual_Image_Retrieval.ipynb`) in the same directory.

 Similarly, we provide scripts to reproduce the text generation and image retrieval results on VisDial (presented in Table 2 of our paper).
 The script for VisDial text generation can be run from `evals/eval_visdial_generation.py` (or through the notebook version, `VisDial_Inference_IT2T_Generation.ipynb`).
 This reports the NDCG, MRR, and R@k scores for VisDial.

 The results for image retrieval can be reproduced by running the `evals/eval_visdial_retrieval.py` script (or through the notebook version `VisDial_Inference_T2I_Retrieval.ipynb`), which reports R@k scores.

+## License